arnaudvl/world-models-ppo/README.md

 # world-models-ppo

 [World Model](https://arxiv.org/abs/1803.10122) implementation with [PPO](https://arxiv.org/abs/1707.06347) in PyTorch.
-This repository builds on [world-models](https://github.com/ctallec/world-models) for the model implementation and [firedup](https://github.com/kashif/firedup) for the PPO optimization.
+This repository builds on [world-models](https://github.com/ctallec/world-models) for the VAE and MDN-RNN implementations and [firedup](https://github.com/kashif/firedup) for the PPO optimization of the Controller network.

 First save a number of the *CarRacing-v0* Gym environment rollouts used for the train and test sets in the ```filepath``` folder: